Skip to content

 KosmoJS

-A Vite-based full‑stack meta‑framework for type‑safe apps Multiple source folders.
-Directory-based nested routing.
-Runtime end-to-end validation.
-Generated fetch clients, OpenAPI spec.
+A Vite template evolved into a full‑stack meta‑framework Multiple source folders.
+Directory-based routing.
+Cascading middleware.
+Nested layouts.
+End-to-end validation.
+Fetch clients.
+OpenAPI spec.
 Koa, Hono, SolidJS, React, Vue and more.

 Details ➜